Date: -

 The conference will focus on the maintenance, repair and monitoring of mills and how to create, preserve and display documents.

-Mildred Cookson and Nathanael Hodge from the Mills Archive Trust, will share their knowledge on caring for documents and images.
+Mildred Cookson and Nathanael Hodge from the Mills Archive Trust, will share their knowledge on caring for documents and images and project archivist Hei-Yan Tsui will share some finds from the Rex Wailes collection.
 Dr Toby Huitson and Duncan McCallum will explore the Mills at Risk theme and the intricacies of listing historic buildings.
-Dr. Michael Nevell will present the Industrial Heritage Support Project.We will also hear from Millwright Paul Sellwood about the maintenance and repair of mills.
+Justin Coombs will demonstrate his innovative Smartmolen Project, and we will also hear from water-mill expert Stephen Bartlett about flood warning and prevention for watermills.

-Additional speakers and information and a detailed programme will be published shortly.
+Additional information and a detailed programme will be published at a later time.

 You will learn and discover